Top New Releases on Netflix (December 2018)

 Being a binge-watcher who has access to the US Netflix, I can’t even empathize with or understand the trouble people have to go through, just to watch their favorite movies/TV shows.
 No wonder why P2P/Torrenting is such a viable choice for many, despite the many risks!
 Who doesn’t want to enjoy a huge list of titles to binge, especially when you can get it free of charge?
 Paying for a premium service brings almost no incentives to users at all, which is quite disappointing, to say the least!

-This is where using a VPN service comes in, especially for those users who are located outside the US but want access to the complete 1150+ TV shows and 4600+ movies library.
+This is where using a Free Working VPN for netflix comes in, especially for those users who are located outside the US but want access to the complete 1150+ TV shows and 4600+ movies library.
 A VPN will allow users to mask their IP address and shift their location, making it appear as if they reside in a different country altogether.
 It also encrypts your incoming/outgoing traffic, ensuring you remain secure at all times.
 Below is a list of the Best VPNs for Netflix, based on performance, support, pricing, feature availability and more:

 TV Shows Highlights for August 2018